dwavesystems/dwave-ocean-sdk/docs/ocean/ocean_sapi_basic.rst

 ==============================================

-The D-Wave\ |tm| Solver API (SAPI) provides access to the :term:`solvers`\ s---compute resources for solving problems, such as a D-Wave quantum computers and quantum-classical hybrid solvers---hosted in the `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service.\ [#]_
+The D-Wave\ |tm| Solver API (SAPI) provides access to the :term:`solver`\ s---compute resources for solving problems, such as a D-Wave quantum computers and quantum-classical hybrid solvers---hosted in the `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service.\ [#]_